-*This is a sample chapters from the revised Home Run Edition.
+*This is a sample chapters from the revised Grand Slam Edition.
 Cover by IMbeta.

-The song the music app on Alex’s phone was playing gave the royal cemetery a somber tone that fit it perfectly, as electric and vibrant as it was sad and remorseful.
-Alex had come there to sit under the warm sun and read, but the comfort of her father’s headstone and the melody had overcome her, carrying her to sleep.
+The song the music app on Alex’s phone was playing gave the royal cemetery a somber tone that fit it perfectly, as electric and vibrant as it was melancholy and remorseful.
+Alex had come to the sequestered plot off the castle courtyard to sit under the warm sun and read, but the comfort of her father’s headstone and the melody had overcome her, carrying her to sleep.

-“I know,” she said guardedly.
+“I know,” she said guardedly to the figure standing above.
 “It’s time to get back to work.”
 She marked her page with a baseball card.
 It had a young man in a red batting helmet featured in its frame, ‘Quentin Diamond’ written along the bottom.
 The book flipped shut.

 The circular table at the castle’s conference room was occupied by nine bodies.
-On one side with their backs to the door sat four executives in suits across from four others with lapel pins fixed to their jackets, while Professor Zwei mediated the conversation in a cream-colored long-sleeved shirt on an end between them.
+On one side with their backs to the door sat four corporate executives in suits across from four of the Diamond Kingdom’s policy advisors with lapel pins fixed to their jackets, while Professor Zwei mediated the conversation in a cream-colored long-sleeved shirt on an end between them.
+Zwei addressed the execs.

-“It has come to our attention you are willfully colluding to keep newcomers from entering the market,” Zwei said, the lenses of his glasses slightly enlarging his eyes, his pupils intensely scrutinizing everything without actually looking at it.
+“It’s come to our attention you’re willfully colluding to keep new businesses from entering the market,” Zwei said, the lenses of his glasses slightly enlarging his eyes, his pupils scrutinizing everything.
 “This will stop at once.”
 Soft scratching sounds came from against the wall.

-A rotund man with stringy hair replied to the statement.
+A rotund man with stringy hair was the first to respond.
 “Your allegations are as baseless as your power to stop them if they were true.
 But I shouldn’t need to tell you – ask your economic advisor.”

 “What a joke,” the princess said to the group contemptuously.
 “You cut back-room deals, stifled competition to keep costs high, and pushed people to desperation.”
-She commandingly took her place on the end across from Zwei and looked at the execs.
-“I’m not going to force you to break up your arrangement, so let me tell you what I will do – I’m going to slash regulations to bring in new people with new ideas.
+She commandingly took her place on the table’s end across from Zwei and looked at the execs.
+“I’m not going to force you to break up your arrangement,” she said, “instead, I’m going to cut regulations and bring in new people with new ideas.
 I hope you’re ready to fight for your customer’s money.
 Go tell the others.”

 “I hope you don’t mind, Alexandria,” Professor Zwei said with a broad, toothy smile, “but I wanted to give some of my students an opportunity to sit in on our proceedings, see how our government is really run.”

 “Of course not,” Alex said and compared Zwei’s disarming smile to his analytical, expressionless grey eyes, as if he didn’t really agree with how he felt.
-The students had the same look copied on their faces.
+It was a look Zwei’s students had adopted.
 “Glad they could join us,” Alex said, and nodded to them.
 “What’s next, Professor?”

 Zwei looked down at the stack of paper in front of him.
 “Drake’s remains are still sitting in the morgue.
 We need to decide what to do with the body.”
-The students put their pens back to their pages and scratched out more notes.
+The students scratched more notes.

 “What we do with it?” the Defense Advisor with a shield pin asked incredulously.
 “We kick him into a ditch.
 He assassinated the king.
 We don’t honor traitors.”